 How much can a single customer affect overall operation costs?
 What about the entire customer base?
 Are your customers directly responsible for a heightened electricity bill or for using more bandwidth?

-Metered billing is a good fit for businesses where customer consumption has a drastic impact on operating costs, particularly if you deliver products and services continuously.
+Metered billing is a good fit for businesses if you continuously deliver products and services.
+Where customer consumption has a drastic impact on operating costs.

-If customers tend to use the same amount of product on a consistent basis, it makes metered billing systems less effective.
+If customers tend to use the same amount of product consistently, it makes metered billing systems less effective.
 Customers can feel like they are getting a fair price for what other people, not them, have consumed.

 Metered billing challenges

 The subscription model has a lot of advantages, one of which is that it allows you to correctly anticipate your monthly recurring revenue (MRR) depending on the number of active subscribers you have.